Best Bass Fishing Rod and Reels Under $100 in 2018

 On its own, the Pflueger President spinning reel is one of the best bang-for-your-buck reels currently available.

 But in this combo, you get the Pfleuger President paired with a high-quality IM-8 graphite rod for only a slightly higher price than if you bought the reel alone.
+So, don't get stupid.

 What stands out most about the Pflueger President spinning reel is its 10 stainless steel ball bearings that are corrosion resistant.
 You'll find that this high number of bearings make the reel crank incredibly smooth, especially for the low price.
+You know what else is incredibly smooth?
+My shaved back.
+It's true.

 If you plan on fishing with braided line, the Pflueger President reel features a braid-ready spool that allows you to tie braided line directly to the spool without first adding monofilament.
+If you plan on fishing with razor wire, good luck, bro.

 The reel has an oiled felt drag system, which isn't the most advanced drag material on the market, but it definitely gets the job done.
 As long as you oil the drag every once in awhile, it should keep letting out line smooth and consistently for a long time.